numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

      - Python uses 0 (zero) based indexing.
 The initial element of a sequence is found using a[0].

-   * - MATLAB's scripting language was created for doing linear algebra so the syntax for some array manipulations is more compact than NumPy's.
+   * - MATLAB's scripting language was created for linear algebra so the syntax for some array manipulations is more compact than NumPy's.
 The syntax for basic matrix operations is nice and clean, but the API for adding GUIs and making full-fledged applications is more or less